 Fido is in their personal space.

-Think about it.
-How would you feel if a stranger came up to you and was completely in your personal space?
-Uncomfortable, right?
 Or what if I invited you to my house, let my kids climb all over you and trample you, but stated that if my kids were making you uncomfortable, I can lock you up in another room?
 (C’mon, they’re only trying to be friendly!)
 Yet we accept that behavior from our dogs?
 I guarantee that if your Fido tried that behavior with another dog, Fido would get corrected very quickly!
 It’s about manners, and dogs have them the same way people do.
 Learn to expect good manners from your dog.

 Fido is guarding.

-I can’t tell you how many times a client calls me to their house to work with their aggressive dog, and when I arrive and ring their doorbell, they simple let their dog loose on me to snarl, bark, and lunge at me.
+I can’t tell you how many times a client calls me to their house to work with their aggressive dog, and when I arrive and ring their doorbell, they simply let their dog loose on me to snarl, bark, and lunge at me.
 Their reasoning?

 “We wanted you to see what he does.”